About the European Family Conference

 • Supporting cleanliness by managing waste disposal and keeping trash bins in order

-• Serving alongside another brother for one or two nights in one of the conference tents to watch over the equipment (a mattress, sleeping bag, and flashlight/torch will be provided)
+• Serving alongside another brother for one or more nights in one of the conference tents to watch over the equipment (a mattress, sleeping bag, and flashlight/torch will be provided)

 • Securing the tents and activating the alarm system for the night

 During the conference, there is a need for one person in each house to help coordinate and facilitate practical matters that may arise throughout the week.
-This service is usually not too heavy, but it is invaluable for the shepherding care of the saints and maintaining good communication between each house and the Conference Office.
+This service is invaluable for the shepherding care of the saints and maintaining good communication between each house and the Conference Office.

 The main responsibilities of a HC are as follows: